godot-escoria/escoria-docs/advanced/load_save.rst

 Loading and saving games
 ------------------------

-Escoria manages savegames as numbered slots.
-A savegame requires a slot number to be used; if the given slot already has a savegame, it is possible to overwrite it.
+Escoria manages save games as numbered slots.
+A save game requires a slot number to be used; if the given slot already has a save game, it is possible to overwrite it.
 There is no limitation on the number of slots that can be used.
 Saving a game is as simple as calling :doc:`ESCSaveManager.save_game()
 </api/ESCSaveManager>` function.

-Loading a game works the same way by providing a slot number to load the attached savegame.
+Loading a game works the same way by providing a slot number to load the attached save game.
 To load a game, simply call :doc:`ESCSaveManager.load_game()
 </api/ESCSaveManager>` function.

-Savegames hold multiple "header" data:
+Save games hold multiple "header" data:

-- Version of Escoria being used: this is used to manage migration of savegames between Escoria versions.
-See `How to manage migrations`_.
+- Version of Escoria being used: this is used to manage the automated migration of save games. between Escoria versions.
+See `Managing migrations`_.

-- Version of the game: this is equally used to manage migrations of savegames between the versions of the game.
-See `How to manage migrations`_.
+- Version of the game: this is additional information used for the automated migration of save games between different versions of the game.
+See `Managing migrations`_.

 - Name that describes the savegame: this can be either provided by the player or managed by the game (and thus transparent for the player).

-- Date: the date of creation of the savegame.
+- Date: the saved game's creation date.

-And of course, savegames contain the game data.
-These data are split in 3
+And of course, save games files contain the game data.
+This data is split into 3
 dictionaries:

-- ``main``: contains some internal information, such as the last visited scene ID and the current scene the player is located in.
+- ``main``: contains some internal information, such as the last visited scene ID, and the scene where the player is currently located.

-- ``globals``: all the global variables values at the moment of saving.
+- ``globals``: the contents of all the global variables at the time of saving.

-- ``objects``: all data about objects registered in Escoria.
-These data include the state, the position, the orientation, etc. Any object that the player never encountered in his game is not registered so it will be set at its default value on loading.
+- ``objects``: data about all objects registered in Escoria.
+This data includes the object's state, position, orientation, etc. Any object that the player has yet to encounter in the game is not registered, so these objects will have their values set to their default settings on loading.

-- ``custom_data``: a Dictionary structure containing custom data to be saved.
+- ``custom_data``: a dictionary containing custom data to be saved.
-  See `Save custom data in savegames and settings`_.
+  See `Saving custom data in save game and settings files`_.

 Loading and saving settings
 ---------------------------

-Settings file are saved in a :doc:`ESCSaveSettings</api/ESCSaveSettings>` resource file.
+Settings files are stored in a :doc:`ESCSaveSettings</api/ESCSaveSettings>` resource. resource file.

-Default data included in settings files are:
+The default data included in the settings file are:

-- ``text_lang``: language of displayed text in the game.
+- ``text_lang``: the language of the text displayed in the game.

-- ``voice_lang``: speech language.
+- ``voice_lang``: the speech language.

-- ``speech_enabled``: boolean value indicating whether speech is enabled in the game.
+- ``speech_enabled``: a boolean value indicating whether audio speech is enabled in the game.

-- ``master_volume``: global volume (value between 0 and 100).
+- ``master_volume``: the global volume value (a value between 0 and 100).

-- ``music_volume``: volume of the music (between 0 and 100).
+- ``music_volume``: the volume of the music (a value between 0 and 100).

-- ``sfx_volume``: volume of sound effects, ie. all sounds that are not music nor speech (value between 0 and 100).
+- ``sfx_volume``: the  sound effects volume, ie. all sounds that are not music or speech (a value between 0 and 100).

-- ``speech_volume``: volume of speech (value between 0 and 100)
+- ``speech_volume``: the speech volume (a value between 0 and 100)

-- ``fullscreen``: boolean value indicating whether the game is fullscreen or not.
+- ``fullscreen``: a boolean value indicating whether the game is fullscreen or not.

-- ``skip_dialog``: boolean value indicating whether dialogs skipping is allowed or not.
+- ``skip_dialog``: a boolean value indicating whether dialogue skipping is allowed or not.

-- ``custom_settings``: a Dictionary structure containing custom data to be saved.
+- ``custom_settings``: a dictionary containing any custom data to be saved.
 For example, the screen resolution could be added in this field.
-See `Save custom data in savegames and settings`_.
+See `Saving custom data in save game and settings files`_.

-Save custom data in savegames and settings
+Saving custom data in save game and settings files
 ------------------------------------------

-As indicated above, both savegames and settings provide a specific field allowing the game developer to add custom data to be saved in these files.
+As indicated above, both save game and settings files provide a specific field allowing the game developer to add custom data to these files.
 This section describes how to use these fields.

-In savegames
+Adding custom data to save game files
 ~~~~~~~~~~~~

 The :doc:`ESCSaveGame </api/ESCSaveSettings>` data structure provides a
-dictionary variable ``custom_data`` allowing saving any data in it.
+dictionary variable ``custom_data`` which custom data can be added to.

-This feature comes with a ``get_custom_data()`` function that needs to be
+This feature requires a ``get_custom_data()`` function to be
 implemented in the ``game.gd`` script of the game (extending ``ESCGame``).
 This
-function must return a Dictionary value that contains the custom data to be
+function must return a dictionary value that contains the custom data to be
 saved.

-When the ``ESCSaveManager.save_game()`` function is called,
+When the ``ESCSaveManager.save_game()`` function is called, the
 ``ESCGame.get_custom_data()`` function is automatically called and the returned
-Dictionary is then saved in the ``custom_data`` field of the savegame.
+dictionary is then saved in the ``custom_data`` field of the save game file.

-In settings
+Adding custom data to settings files
 ~~~~~~~~~~~

-The :doc:`ESCSaveSettings </api/ESCSaveSettings>` data structure contains a Dictionary variable ``custom_settings`` allowing saving any data in it.
+The :doc:`ESCSaveSettings </api/ESCSaveSettings>` data structure contains a dictionary variable ``custom_settings`` where the developer can add any data they would like to save.

 To save the custom settings, it is simply required to set the values to save, directly in ``escoria.settings.custom_settings`` Dictionary value.
 The ``escoria.settings`` parameter is directly saved as-is when the ``ESCSaveManager.save_settings()`` function is called to save the settings.

-This feature also comes with a ``apply_custom_settings()`` function that needs to be implemented in the ``game.gd`` script of the game (extending ``ESCGame``).
-This function is automatically called by the ``escoria.apply_settings()`` function, which is called right after the settings file is loaded.
+To make use of this feature, an ``apply_custom_settings()`` function needs to be implemented in the ``game.gd`` script of the game (extending ``ESCGame``).
+This function is automatically called by the ``escoria.apply_settings()`` function when the game starts, which is called right after the settings file is loaded.

-How to manage migrations
+Managing migrations
 ------------------------

 With new versions of Escoria, certain built-in ESC variables may change their name.
-For this reason, upgrading the Escoria version could break older versions of a savegame.
-In the same way, along the development of the game, an ESC variable or item id may change.
-It is then necessary to migrate old savegames that contain old names to replace them with new names.
+For this reason, upgrading the Escoria version could break older versions of a save game.
+In the same way, during the development of the game, an ESC variable or item id may change.
+It is then necessary to migrate old savegames that contain the old names, replacing them with the new ones.

-Upon a savegame loading, Escoria automatically manages migrations between Escoria versions as well as migrations between game versions.
+When a save game file is loaded, Escoria will automatically initiate the migration between both Escoria and game versions.

-Escoria migrations are automatically managed.
-This migration process is only described for exhaustivity purpose.
-Game versions migrations are obviously managed by the game developer.
+While Escoria migrations are automatically managed, migrations between Game versions must be managed by the game developer.
+See `Game version migration`_ for details.

 Escoria migration
 ~~~~~~~~~~~~~~~~~

+This section of the documentation is for informational purposes only.
+No developer
+interaction is required.

-At savegame loading, Escoria automatically performs a version check: if the
+During the loading of a save game, Escoria automatically performs a version check: if the
-Escoria version of the savegame is older than current Escoria version used by
+Escoria version listed in the save game file is older than the current Escoria version used by
 the game, the :doc:`ESCMigrationManager.migrate() </api/ESCMigrationManager>`
-function is automatically called to convert the savegame to newer Escoria
+function is automatically called to convert the save game file to match the newer Escoria
 version.

 Game version migration
 ~~~~~~~~~~~~~~~~~~~~~~

-The game must have a defined version set in Project Settings ``escoria/main/game_version``.
-This game version number is saved in the savegame file.
-A version follows a ``x.y.z`` pattern where:
+To make use of automated version migration, the game must have a version defined in Godot's Project Settings under ``escoria/main/game_version``.
+This game version number is saved in the save game file.
+The version follows a ``x.y.z`` pattern where:

-- ``x`` is the *major* version number
+- ``x`` is the *major* version number.
-- ``y`` is the *minor* version number
+- ``y`` is the *minor* version number.
-- ``z`` is the *patch* version number
+- ``z`` is the *patch* version number.

-Let's suppose that a savegame was created with game version ``1.0.0`` and is loaded in game version ``1.1.0``.
-Upon loading a ``1.0.0`` savegame, Escoria will migrate it to every intermediar version before migrating it to ``1.1.0`` version.
-If required, all versions requiring a migration must have a migration script.
+Let's suppose that a save game file was created using game version ``1.0.0`` and is then loaded in game version ``1.1.0``.
+Upon loading the ``1.0.0`` savegame, Escoria will migrate it through every intermediary version (if any) before migrating it to the ``1.1.0`` version.
+Where migrations are required, all versions requiring a migration must have an associated migration script.

-All game migration scripts are located in a given folder that Escoria will look into for migration scripts.
-This folder is set in Projects Settings, under ``escoria/main/game_migration_path``.
+All game migration scripts must be located in a migration scripts folder.
+This folder is configured in Godot's Projects Settings, under ``escoria/main/game_migration_path``.

 A migration script filename must follow the version number pattern:
 ``x.y.z.gd``.

-Any migration script must extend :doc:`ESCMigration </api/ESCMigration>` class and implement the ``migrate()`` function.
-This function modifies the savegame content to move the former variables to the newer ones.
-To do so, ``self`` object contains a member ``_savegame`` that allows the access to the savegame data described in `Loading and saving games`_ section.
+Any migration script must extend the :doc:`ESCMigration </api/ESCMigration>` class and implement the ``migrate()`` function.
+This function modifies the save game content to move the former variables to the newer ones.
+To do so, the ``self`` object contains a member ``_savegame`` that allows access to the save game data described in the `Loading and saving games`_ section.

 .. code-block:: gdscript